-• To define the RACF database DASD to CP as devices that can be shared concurrently between real systems, you must add the RDEVICE statements (as show in the following example) to the CP system configuration file (SYSTEM CONFIG).
+• To define the RACF database DASD to CP as devices that can be shared concurrently between real systems, you must add the RDEVICE statements (as shown in the following example) to the CP system configuration file (SYSTEM CONFIG).

-''' RDEVICE rdev TYPE DASD SHARED YES / RACFVM Primary Database / RDEVICE rdev TYPE DASD SHARED YES / RACFVM Backup Database / '''
+RDEVICE rdev TYPE DASD SHARED YES/ RACFVM Primary Database /RDEVICE rdev TYPE DASD SHARED YES/ RACFVM Backup Database /

-It is also a requirement that CP does not cache data on the RACF database disks in the minidisk cache.
+It is a requirement that CP does not cache data on the RACF database disks in the minidisk cache.
 Minidisk cache (MDC) is turned off as a result of specifying the DASD as shared in the system configuration file.

-It is also a requirement that the DASD volumes on which the RACF database full-pack minidisks reside cannot be listed on the USER_VOLUME_LIST statement in the SYSTEM CONFIG file when the DEVNO operand is used on the MDISK directory statement to define the full-pack minidisks.
+It is no longer recommended that you use the DEVNO operand of the MDISK directory statement to define the DASD as fullpack minidisks.
+If you are supporting an environment where DEVNO is in use, understand that the MDISK statements previously shown will written in a different format (owing to differences in syntax).
+Additionally, it is a requirement that the DASD volumes on which the RACF database full-pack minidisks reside cannot be listed on the USER_VOLUME_LIST statement in the SYSTEM CONFIG file when the DEVNO operand is used on the MDISK directory statement to define the full-pack minidisks.

-Note: In a GDPS® environment, the DEVNO operand on the MDISK statement cannot be used because DASD real devices cannot be hardcoded in the user directory.
+Note: In a GDPS[®] environment, the DEVNO operand on the MDISK statement cannot be used because DASD real devices cannot be hardcoded in the user directory.
 Instead, RDEVICE statements for the real devices that will contain the RACF primary and backup database minidisks for the GDPS primary and secondary sites must be added to the Site 1 and Site 2 system configuration files.
 Additionally, the DASD volumes for both real devices must be added to the USER_VOLUME_RDEV statement in each of the Site 1 and Site 2 system configuration files:

-'''

-USER_VOLUME_RDEV volid_a RDEV rdev

-USER_VOLUME_RDEV volid_b RDEV rdev
+USER_VOLUME_RDEV volid_a RDEV rdev USER_VOLUME_RDEV volid_b RDEV rdev

-'''